cibernox/ember-power-select/README.md

 In testing it requires phantomjs 2.0+.

+## Troubleshotting

+If something doesn't work visit the [Troubleshooting](http://www.ember-power-select.com/docs/troubleshooting) section of the docs first, and if your problem persist open an issue.

 ## Motivation

 > Why reinvent the wheel when there are already good framework-agnostic libraries out there that are